espitman/go-gin-starter-kit/README.md

 # go-gin-starter-kit

-The fast way to create a restful apis with Gin Framework with a structured project that defaults to mongodb and redis and rabbitMQ
+The fast way to create a restful apis with Gin Framework with a structured project that defaults to mongodb and redis and rabbitMQ and cron

 ## how to start